nagypeter/helidon-tutorial/README.md

 In order to use your Kubernetes cluster you have to configure `kubectl` the client tool on your desktop.
 To do so follow the [Downloading a kubeconfig File to Enable Cluster Access](https://docs.cloud.oracle.com/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm) documentation or [this tutorial](https://github.com/nagypeter/weblogic-operator-tutorial/blob/master/tutorials/setup.oke.md#prepare-oci-cli-to-download-kubernetes-configuration-file).

 Create a namespace (for example, *helidon*) for the project.
-(If you use shared Kubernetes cluster the instructor will assign a namespace):
+(If you use shared Kubernetes cluster the instructor will assign a unique namespace e.g. *helidon01*):
 ```bash
 $ kubectl create namespace helidon
 namespace/helidon created